 ⭐⭐⭐⭐ (EUR12 + EUR15)

 J74 progressive and J74 bassline by Fabrizio Poce’s apps are chord progression generators built with Ableton Live’s scripting engine, so if you are using Ableton they might be handy.
 I was using them myself, although I quit Ableton for bitwig, and although I enjoyed them I also don’t miss them.
-They did make Ableton crash on occasion, so not really suited for live performance, which is a pity because that would be a wonderful unique selling point.
+They did make Ableton crash on occasion, so not suited for live performance, which is a pity because that would be a wonderful value proposition if it were.
 The real-time-oriented J74 HarmoTools from the same guy are less sophisticated but worth trying, especially since they are free, and he has lot of other clever hacks there too.
-Just go to this guy’s site and try his stuff out.
+Do go to this guy’s site and try his stuff out.

 Helio is free and cross platform and totally worth a shot.
 There is a chord model in there and version control (!) but you might not notice the chord thing if you aren’t careful, because the UI is idiosyncratic.
 Great for left-field inspiration, if not a universal composition tool.